fal-works/p5js-templates/docs/use-ts-in-js.md

 [@types/p5](https://www.npmjs.com/package/@types/p5) a type declaration for p5.js.
 This is something you'll need if you create p5.js sketches with TypeScript.

 However, this type declaration is useful for your JavaScript code as well.
+Because the reference information of p5.js (i.e. description of each function) is embedded in this and you can use it.

 ### Prepare